latest nhpb_banner 1__compressed2

 Assistance programs in Pierce County and Tacoma.

-Find financial help in Pierce County that will help low-income families.
-Get information on grant money, immediate help from charities or churches in Pierce County as well as government benefits.
-These programs will provide help with a rent or mortgage payment, emergency funds for paying utility bills to keep power on, free food or stuff and much more.
-Locate financial assistance near you in Pierce County WA.
+Find financial help in Pierce County for low-income families.
+Get information on grant money, emergency help from charities or churches in the Tacoma area as well as government benefits.
+Organizations will provide help with a rent or mortgage payment, emergency funds for paying utility bills to keep power on, free groceries and much more.
+Get financial assistance near you in Pierce County WA.

 Many charities also give out free stuff.
 Whether that is a motel or hotel room voucher for a night, school supplies to students, or a tank of gas to get to work, support is offered.
-There may also be free furniture, Christmas toys, hot meals, clothes and even cars for low-income families in Pierce County.
-The emergency financial aid is focused on low income families, the elderly, and disabled, but anyone can apply.
+There may also be free furniture, Christmas toys, hot meals, clothes, diapers for a newborn and even cars for low-income families in Pierce County.
+The emergency financial help to pay bills is focused on low income families, the elderly, and disabled, but anyone can apply.

 Pierce County Community Action Program helps people overcome a short term hardship.
-A wide variety of immediate assistance programs are offered, including free government grant money, Head Start for kids, job placement, free internet or computer access and more.
+A wide variety of immediate assistance programs are offered, including applications to free government grant money.
+There is also Head Start for kids, job placement, free internet or computer access and more.
 The non-profit has applications for a wide range of resources.

-• Emergency services - They partner with local agencies, and they also administer a small grant to provide low to moderate income individuals with emergency financial assistance.
-This can be for back rent, mortgage or other employment needs, such as a car repair.
+• Emergency services - They administer a small grant to provide low to moderate income individuals with emergency financial assistance.
+This can be for back rent, mortgage, an electric or light bill or other employment needs, such as a car repair.

 • Free items can be provided - This can range from work clothes to diapers, computers for work, and more.
 Find a list of free stuff, including grant programs.